asphalt-framework/asphalt/docs/userguide/components.rst

 Container components can of course contain other container components and so on.

-When the container component starts its child components, each :meth:`~asphalt.core.component.Component.start` call is launched in its own task.
+When the container component starts its child components, each :meth:`Component.start` call is launched in its own task.
 Therefore all the child components start concurrently and cannot rely on the start order.
 This is by design.
 The only way components should be relying on each other is by the sharing of resources in the context.